Queens' AYCE sushi gem offering value & variety. Features solid cooked rolls alongside fresh sushi.

-"The restaurant is highly recommended for its all-you-can-eat sushi selection, with specific mentions of cooked options like salmon skin cucumber, lobster roll, and a nostalgic roll featuring eel and spicy kani."
+"The restaurant is particularly recommended for its all-you-can-eat sushi, with specific praise for cooked options like the salmon skin cucumber, lobster roll, and a nostalgic roll featuring eel."

 Positive"Akino Sushi is mentioned as an all-you-can-eat option in NYC."